The optimizer handles derived tables as follows:

 the query is not executed (because it occurs in an

 result is never needed.

 Even for queries that are executed, delay of derived table materialization may enable the optimizer to avoid materialization entirely.
 Consider the following query, which joins the result of a derived table to another table:

 SELECT * FROM t1 JOIN (SELECT t2.f1 FROM t2) AS derived_t2 ON t1.f2=derived_t2.f1 WHERE t1.f1 > 0;

 WHERE clause produces an empty result,

-the join must necessarily be empty and the subquery need not
+the join must necessarily be empty and the derived table need

 For cases when a derived table requires materialization, the